 Funding levels are assessed on a case by case basis and are generally up to a maximum of 50% of the cost of works, but as a general rule are rarely over $10,000 even if a project is over $20,000.
 BCC.
 For conservation works can fund up to 50% but works up to $5,000 can be funded up to 100% under special circumstances.

 CCC.
 For conservation works the CCC can fund up to 50% but under special circumstances can fund up to 100%.
 For professional advice and documentation the CCC can fund up to 75%.

 MCC: For competitive and responsive grants can fund up to 30% for commercial and residential properties and up to 50% for non-profits.
 For strategic grants can fund up to 50%.

 YCC.
 For conservation works can fund up to 50% but works up to $5,000 can be funded up to 100% under special circumstances.
 Under special circumstances the YCC can fund up to 100% of targeted strategic projects.

 In order for an application for funding to be processed, you must provide a copy of your approved planning permit and endorsed drawings, or written confirmation from the City Council in which the property is located, stating that no permits are required for the works you propose in this application.

 If your place is included on the VHR you will need a permit or permit exemption from Heritage Victoria rather than Council.

 It is important to note that restoration work can be more complex than general building work and your preferred tradespeople will need to demonstrate previous experience in work of this kind.
 Restoration and reconstruction works must reproduce early construction methods and materials and modern replacement materials such as polystyrene moldings, acrylic renders or colorbond finishes are unlikely to receive support.
-Refer to the Heritage Victoria website for a list of recommended contractors.
+Refer to the Heritage Services Directory for a list of recommended contractors.

 The Fund cannot assist with works that have already commenced or if a contractor has already been engaged for the work.